Sami-Uysal/Sami-Uysal/README.md

 ##  About Me

-- I'm a young person who tries all sorts of ways to achieve his dreams and deals with software.
+- I'm a young person who tries all sorts of ways to achieve my dreams and deals with software.

 - I'm interested in game design as a hobby, but I'm mainly advancing on cybersecurity.

 - I strive to learn most of the coding languages to be able to do these things.

-- Basically I'm studying Computer Engineering in college.
+- Right now I'm studying Computer Engineering in university.

 -  How to reach me samiuysal.business@gmail.com
 <h3 align="left">Languages and Tools:</h3>